 My 35-year-old husband has young-onset Parkinson’s disease (YOPD).
 It sucks.
 I’m often asked, “How’s Todd?” or “How’s your husband’s health?” or “Is Todd staying healthy?”
 Thank you for asking about my husband.
 I’m happy to say he’s doing pretty darn good, considering he has a progressive neurological disease and we don’t know what the future holds.
-No, he does not have dementia, a question I was asked last week.

 National Parkinson Foundation's blog

 A French group presented data at the 20th International Congress of Parkinson’s Disease and Movement Disorders in Berlin Germany last month.
 Their results suggested a strong link between farming, pesticides and risk of Parkinson’s disease.
 Sofiane Kab and her colleagues demonstrated that living in rural French regions with more crops was a high risk for the later developing Parkinson’s.
 The authors noted that these are typically regions where vineyards are located.

 Every year, the Parkinson's Foundation hosts the Centers of Excellence Leadership Conference, where leaders from our 42 Centers of Excellence — medical centers located around the world with leading Parkinson's specialists — attend and present their cutting-edge research and expert care findings.
 Dr.

 We are blessed to have the terrific and free Parkinson's Foundation 1-800-4PD-INFO Helpline staffed by nurses and social workers with experience in the field.
 Recently, many people have called the Helpline after seeing a video declaring focused ultrasound therapy as “the scalpel-less cure for Parkinson’s disease.”
 The Helpline staff thought it important to objectively explore this therapy and discuss whether it is indeed a scalpel-less cure.

 This blog is the second in a series detailing the roles of each member of a comprehensive care team.